 Download Final Fantasy IX here!

 Icewind Dale is a port from the original game released on PC back in 2000.
 It’s based on the same kind of mechanics as games such as Baldur’s Gate where you earn experience by defeating bad guys and completing quests.
 The story line is long and the game as a whole is fairly complex so casual gamers may not enjoy this one all too much.
 This one also features online co-op modes and plenty of other content to upgrade and enjoy.
-It’s a large game, you won’t get done with it for a while.
+It’s a large game.

 [Price: Free with in-app purchases]